Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

-Here we start with the toric data of $\Bd$ which is given by eqn.(\ref{b4toric}).
-From the ansatz given in\cite{sid}, $Q_F$ in eqn.(\ref{QFB4}) is a possible choice.
-The matrices $T=\text{Nullspace}(Q_F)$ and $K=\text{dual}(T)$ for this choice of $Q_F$ will reproduce the same $T$ and $K$ in eqn.(\ref{kandt}).
-The $Q_F$ (\ref{QFB4}) gives the $K$-matrix which determines superpotential $W$ and the number of matter fields.
-This data allows only one possible quiver upto relabeling of the nodes as shown in figure~\ref{fig:B4}.
-A possible choice of $Q_D$ consistent with the ansatz\cite{sid} can be taken as eqn.(\ref{QDB4}).
-Using the matrix $P=K.T$ (\ref{p-mat}) and the eqns.(\ref{dtoD},\ref{Deqd}), we can obtain the $\Delta$ and the CS levels.
-The CS levels come out to be $(k_1, k_2, k_3) =(n, -2n, n)$.
-The steps of the inverse algorithm confirm that the ${\cal B}_4$ toric data is respected by quiver diagram with CS levels scaled by a factor $n$.

-This exercise of the forward and the inverse algorithm for Fano $\Bd$ shows that the charge $Q_F$, $P$ and the quiver charge matrix $d$ are unaffected by scaling of CS levels: $\vec k \rightarrow n \vec k$.
-It is only the $\Delta$ and $Q_D$ matrix which gets multiplied by $n$ satisfying eqn.(\ref{Deqd}).
-For the $2$-node quivers discussed in the previous section \ref{sec2}, $Q_D=0$ and hence the scaling freedom of CS levels cannot be seen from the inverse algorithm.
-Therefore we have to study the higgsing or partial resolution to get the CS levels and the scaling freedom for the two-node quiver corresponding to Fano $\BP^3$ which has non-trivial $Q_F$ matrix.
+\right) \sidd Unfortunately, when we perform forward algorithm for the scaled CS levels $(n,-2n,n)$ we see from eqns.(\ref {dtoD},\ref{QDB4}) that $Q_D$ gets scaled by factor $n$ but $Q_F$ remains unchanged.
+Clearly, the toric data ${\cal{G}}(1,-2,1)$ obtained as the null space of total charge matrix $Q$ i.e ${\cal{G}}.Q^t = 0$ is still satisfied by $Q^t=\left( \right)$.

+Equivalently, the toric data ${\cal G}$ obtained from forward algorithm has scaling ambiquity of any of the rows and hence not unique.
+These arguments on ambiquity of $\cal G$, scaling of $Q_D$ and $\Delta$ under $\vec k \rightarrow n \vec k$ holds for inverse algorithm as well.
+Following the works on orbifolds of $\BC^4$, it is a well known fact that ${\cal{G}}(n, -2n, n)$ obtained from tiling must be the $\mathbb{Z}_n$ orbifold of ${\cal{G}}(1, -2, 1)$ theory.
+The two toric datas are related by a $GL(4, \mathbb{Z})$ transformation ${\cal{T}}$ as: \sid {\cal{G}}(n, -2n, n) = {\cal{T}}.{\cal{G}}(1, -2, 1)~, \sidd where, \sid {\cal{T}} = \left(

+\right)~. \sidd Here $|det({\cal{T}})| =n$, which means that the volume of ${\cal{G}}(n, -2n, n)$ theory is $n$ times that of ${\cal{G}}(1, -2, 1)$ implying that the former theory is $\mathbb{Z}_n$ orbifold of latter theory.
+This orbifolding action, also scaling of CS levels, is explainable only for those theories which admit tiling.
+From our forward algorithm discussion, we have explicitly seen that the scaling of CS levels does not give the orbifolding information in the toric data.
+Reconciling with tiling results, we will hitherto use that fact that the scaling of CS levels represents ${\BZ}_n$ orbifolding of all theories which may or may not admit tiling.

-From the tiling approach, higgsing of the quiver diagram in figure~\ref{fig:B4} for $n=1$ has been presented in detail in Ref.\cite{han7b}.
-With the scaling freedom of CS levels of parent quiver, we can obtain daughter quivers in figure~\ref{fig:Gb} corresponding to ${\BC}^4$ and ${\BZ}_n$ orbifolds of ${\BC}^4$.
+From the tiling approach, higgsing of the quiver diagram in figure~\ref{fig:B4} has been presented in detail in Ref.\cite{han7b}.
+In particular, we can obtain daughter quivers in figure~\ref{fig:Gb} corresponding to ${\BC}^4$ and orbifolds of ${\BC}^4$.
 We will now study the algebraic approach of higgsing which will be applicable for other quivers that do not admit dimer tiling presentation.